Exclusive offer from TechRadar and TunnelBear

 Despite its beginner-oriented approach, there's also room for just a few more advanced tweaking ideas, with recommendations for ports which should be opened.

 If you can't find the help you need online, a Contact page allows you to send a message to the support team.
 This prompts you for the type of problem, affected locations, operating system and so on, a smart way to ensure beginners provide all the key information.
-But you're limited to entering just 500 characters in the message box, which could be tricky if your issue is complicated.

 We kept our test question simple, and after submitting it, TunnelBear said "we do our best to address all issues within 48 hours."
 It's hard to get enthusiastic about a potential two day wait, especially when the live chat support from ExpressVPN and others can get you a first response within a couple of minutes.